nikic/PHP-Parser/doc/2_Usage_of_basic_components.markdown

 case the current node is not changed.

 The `enterNode()` method can additionally return the value `NodeTraverser::DONT_TRAVERSE_CHILDREN`, which instructs the traverser to skip all children of the current node.

-The `enterNode()` method can additionally return the value `NodeTraverser::DONT_TRAVERSER_CURRENT_AND_CHILDREN` to skip both traversal of child nodes, and prevent subsequent visitors from visiting the current node.
+To furthermore prevent subsequent visitors from visiting the current node, `NodeTraverser::DONT_TRAVERSE_CURRENT_AND_CHILDREN` can be used instead.

 The `leaveNode()` method can additionally return the value `NodeTraverser::REMOVE_NODE`, in which case the current node will be removed from the parent array.
 Furthermore it is possible to return